Working Paper Series

 Abstract: Entry of large ("big-box") stores along with a drastic

-fall in the total number of stores is a striking trend in retail markets.
+fall in the number of stores are striking trends in retail.
+We use a

-to measure the causal effect of entry of large stores on productivity
+dynamic model to measure the impact of large entrants on productivity,

-political preferences.
-Using detailed data on all retail food stores in
+local markets, and the endogeneity of entry.
+Using data on all retail food

-increases substantially.
-Our findings suggest that large entrants play a
+productivity of incumbents.
+Our findings highlight that large entrants play

 Keywords: Retail markets; Imperfect competition; Industry dynamics; Productivity; Dynamic structural model; (follow links to similar papers)